igr/raw/Inheritance is not is.md

 # Inheritance is not "is"

-Inheritance is not about translating the "is" relationship from the world to the code.
+Inheritance is not about translating the "is" relationship from the world into the code.

 Inheritance is the _redefinition_ of functions and variables in a sub-scope.